BeardedTinker/SolarWS/README.md

 ## Issues

 * Not sure is wind speed is caluclated correctly.
 One roration is 2 pusles.
 Data is collected in 25 second window.
 Have to recheck when I get handheld anemometer it values are correct
-* Every other cycle, battery voltage % is not reported.
+~~* Every other cycle, battery voltage % is not reported.
 Not sure why this happens.
-Forcing now update every 25 seconds to ensure some value is sent
+Forcing now update every 25 seconds to ensure some value is sent (FIXED)~~
 * Can't use or figure how to use formula in battery % sensor:
 `return ((id(voltage).state - ${battery_empty}) / ${battery_diff} * 100.00);`
 * Sometimes Inpute Boolean in HA is not triggered to OFF after OTA.
 If you push another update while still awake, then switch is flipped.
 Maybe adding a bit of delay could help?